top of page

 ⪢ Hiking the Rockies

 Summer in Banff is all about exploring its iconic trails.
-The likes of Plain of Six Glaciers, Tunnel Mountain, and the serene Moraine Lake are amongst the top rated on the planet.
+The likes of Plain of Six Glaciers, Tunnel Mountain, and the serene Moraine Lake are among the top-rated on the planet.

 ⪢ Horseback Riding